 As with bittersweet, so with wisteria: the North American grower must distinguish between American wisteria vines and their Chinese counterparts.Read article: Wisteria

 If you wished to crowd out weeds in an area of your landscape, you'd be delighted to hear about a vigorous ground cover -- an attractive vine that tolerates shade -- right?
 That description fits English ivy perfectly.
 But that's the problem: English ivy is too vigorous, earning it a spot on my list of worst invasive plants.

 Like the preceding three vines, sweet autumn clematis is also another of those "good-looking" specimens about whose charms I warned you.
 Perhaps making its apparent innocuousness even more convincing is the presence of the word, "sweet" in its name.
 But this is no sweet little wallflower!Read article: Sweet Autumn Clematis

-My fifth entry in this invasive plants list is yet another vine: the mat-forming ajuga (or "bugleweed").
+My fifth entry in this invasive plants list is yet another vine (albeit a smaller one): the mat-forming ajuga (or "bugleweed").
 Like English ivy, it is a common ground cover; another popular ground cover with thuggish tendencies is the sweet-smelling lily-of-the-valley.
 But because of its combination of pleasing blossoms and weed-suppressing capability, ajuga's siren song may be the most powerful of the three.

 Read article: Ajuga

 On Page 2 my list of worst invasive plants continues, as we switch focus from vines to shrubs....